 In the end, our dataset output at each step consists of six elements: three modalities from each of the two clips sampled from each video.
-The RGB and flow each have shape (batch\size, 30, 3, 128, 128), and the audio has shape (batch\size, 1, 128, 128).
+The RGB and flow each are tensors of dimensions $batch_size \times 30 \times 3 \times 128 \times 128$, and the audio $batch_size \times 128 \times 128$.
 This scheme helps maximize the amount of information provided to the model from each video clip.

-5.4 Network Architectures
+Network Architectures

 The model is set up in PyTorch, making use of the torch.distributed module to train data across multiple GPUs.
-For the RGB and Flow networks, we use the S3D network architecture [25] as the backbone.
-This was chosen because S3D is noted to be specifically well-suited to both RGB and Optical Flow inputs; likely because of this versatility, CoCLR [2] gets their best results using S3D.
-For the audio network, we use Resnet-18 [26], because it remains a simple, fast, and effective network architecture for image-based tasks.
-Ultimately, the choice of backbone is not the focus of this report, since the contrastive learning algorithm we describe is agnostic of the backbone used.
+For the RGB and Flow networks, we use the S3D network architecture [21] as the backbone.
+This was chosen because S3D is noted to be specifically well-suited to both RGB and Optical Flow inputs; likely because of this versatility, CoCLR [2] gets its best results using S3D.
+For the audio network, we use Resnet-18 [22], because it remains a simple, fast, and effective network architecture for image-based tasks.
+Ultimately, the choice of backbone is not the focus of this paper, since contrastive learning algorithms are agnostic of the backbone used.
 Both the 3D and 2D backbones can be easily swapped out as more effective network architectures emerge.

-5.5 Training Implementation
+Training Implementation

-We first pre-train three single-modality unsupervised models using InfoNCE [1]: one on RGB data, one on audio data, and one on optical flow data.
-We train each of these encoders for 200 epochs on Kinetics-400.
+We first pre-train three single-modality for 200 epochs unsupervised models using InfoNCE [1]: one on RGB data, one on audio data, and one on optical flow data.
 In order to evaluate the effectiveness of our multimodal training scheme, we then train a contrastive learning model using all three of these modalities.
-We train this model for two cycles each of 3 stages each, with each stage being 200 epochs - every modality encoder was trained using the other encoders as the oracle for a total of 400 epochs.
-We set k = 5; that is, the oracle selects the top 5 most similar samples from its queue of past outputs.
-Both queues in our algorithm are 16,384 elements long.
-We determine this length and all our other hyperparameters empirically; while smaller sized queues result in faster training time, they also result in worse models since the oracle might not be able to find similar samples in a smaller queue.
+We train this model for two cycles of 3 stages each, with each stage being 200 epochs - every modality encoder was trained using the other encoders as the oracle for a total of 400 epochs.
+We set k=5; that is, the oracle selects the top 5 most similar samples from its queue of past outputs.

-This model was trained using an Azure compute instances, with Tesla V100 GPU, 110GB of RAM, an Intel Xeon E5-2690 CPU and a 1TB disk.
+This model was trained using an Azure compute instance with a Tesla V100 GPU, 110GB of RAM, an Intel Xeon E5-2690 CPU and a 1TB disk.
 The limiting factor in this was disk usage, as the data preparation process constantly ran into the 1TB limit.
-For our three-modality model, one training iteration took roughly 3 days, each 3-iteration stage took around 9 days, and the full two stages we ran took around 3 weeks to train.
+For our three-modality model, one training iteration took roughly 3 days, each 3-iteration stage took around 9 days, and the full two stages took around 3 weeks to train.

-6 Results
+Results

-We evaluate our unsupervised training method by evaluating our trained model on two supervised tasks.
-The first is action classification, in which our model is further trained on the UCF101 action classification dataset [19], and then evaluated against the UCF101 test set.
-The second is clip retrieval, in which the model retrieves the top N clips with the most similar encoder output to a given test clip, and we evaluate whether any of the retrieved clips share the same class as the test clip.
+We evaluate our unsupervised training method by testing our trained model on two supervised tasks.
+The first is action classification, in which our model is further trained on the UCF101 action classification dataset [23], and then evaluated against the UCF101 test set.
+The second is clip retrieval, in which the model retrieves the top N clips with the most similar encoder output to a given test clip; we evaluate whether any of the retrieved clips share the same class as the test clip.
 Though all three modalities are used in the training process, the effectiveness of our approach is evaluated using only the encoder dedicated to RGB.
 Through our cooperative learning method, our RGB encoder is able to infer information about audio and optical flow despite only being supplied RGB data during supervised evaluation.

-6.1 Evaluation on Action Classification
+Evaluation on Action Classification